Something Green Gift Shop

 âą The sand consists of skeletons from single-celled organisms that lived in symbiosis with photosynthetic algae.

-âą Star-shaped grains of sand are only found on some beaches in Okinawa and parts of the South and West Pacific.
+âą Star-shaped sand grains are only found on certain beaches in Okinawa and parts of the South and Western Pacific.

 âą Acrylic case dimensions: 1.75â x 0.25â (approx. 4.5 cm x 0.6 cm).